As an avid fan of four-wheelers, I'd like to share my knowledge on dirt bikes and ATVs.

 Safety Precautions and Equipment for Kids

 The first factor that you have to consider is safety.
-Children riding ATVs need to be aware of safety standards, and more important, you do, to avoid injuries.
+Children riding ATVs need to be aware of safety standards, and more importantly, you do, to avoid injuries.

 Seatbelts must always be connected.
 Seatbelts will prevent the child from falling to the ground and can minimize injuries.